 I'm sharing these tips for saving money on vet bills to help you get the best bang for your buck.
 Some of these tips are simple. but many pet parents don't realize they have the option.
 They may only help you shave a few bucks off each bill, but that will add up to big savings in the long run.

-Tips For Saving Money on Vet Bills
+7 Tips on How to Save Money on Vet Bills

 1. Preventative Care